Danielskry/Awesome-RAG/README.md

   - Useful for understanding the linear relationship between variables.

 ### Evaluation metrics
-These metrics assess the quality and relevance of generated answers, evaluating how accurate, contextually appropriate, and reliable they are for the intended applications.
+These metrics assess the quality and relevance of generated answers, evaluating how accurate, contextually appropriate, and reliable they are.

 ...